DusteDdk/eepromlogic/README.md

 # Easily use EEPROMs as programmable logic

-Someone way smarter than me observed that one can use an EEPROM memory chip as a programmable logic device.
+Once upon a time in the old world, someone way smarter than me observed that EEPROM memory chips can be used as a programmable logic devices.

-That is, if you consider the address pins to be input pins, and the data pins to be output pins for which you can define arbitrarily complex (as long as it's stateless) logic functions for.
+You can consider the address pins as input pins, and the data pins as output pins.
+You can define arbitrarily complex logic expressions for each output pin.

 Said even less elegant, whatever logic function you can dream up, as long as its input relies only on the state of the input pins, you can make the EEPROM carry out.

 ## Example

-A simple example, one of each of the common logic gates on an EEPROM, just program gates.bin to the chip and hook it up:
+Example: One of each of the common logic gates, just write the generated "gates.bin" to the EEPROM chip and wire it up.

 ```lisp
 (load "eepromlogic.lisp")